Kongo people: Genetics

-The Haplogroup L2a is a mtdna clade that was found to be common in the Democratic Republic of Congo amongst Bantu groups, including the Bakongo.
+The most common mtdna clades amongst the Bakongo and Mbundu peoples are L1c, L2a, and L3e.
+The L2a was found to be common in the Democratic Republic of the Congo amongst Bantu groups.
 Haplogroup E1b1a8 was the most commonly observed y-chromosome clade.

 Nationalism

 The idea of a Bakongo unity, actually developed in the early twentieth century, primarily through the publication of newspapers in various dialects of the language.
 In 1910 Kavuna Kafwandani (Kavuna Simon) published an article in the Swedish mission society's Kikongo language newspaper Misanü Miayenge (Words of Peace) calling for all speakers of the Kikongo language to recognize their identity.

 The Bakongo people have championed ethnic rivalry and nationalism through sports such as football.
 The game is organized around ethnic teams, and fans cheer their teams along ethnic lines, such as during matches between the Poto-Poto people and the Kongo people.
 Further, during international competitions, they join across ethnic lines, states Phyllis Martin, to "assert their independence against church and state".